So you’ve pitched an idea to a newspaper, magazine or online publication and the editor has said ‘yes’.

 Sound familiar?
 If so, you’re definitely not alone.

-The good news is you can learn how to write stylish copy, on demand.
+The good news is you can learn how to write stylish copy, on demand - even if you're not a trained journalist or writer.

 And in this one-day masterclass I’ll show you how.